sdillingham/2018-portfolio/README.md

 ## Getting Started

-To run the site locally, run Middleman's command to fire up a web server:
+To run the site locally, use Middleman's command to fire up a web server:

 ```
 bundle exec middleman server